9 Common Pottery Wheel Mistakes and How to Fix Them

 - Keep your hand and finger positions consistent throughout

 Centering becomes more difficult with your elbows up in the air.
-This position only means one thing, you have less control over your Clay.
+This position only means one thing: you have less control over your Clay.
 If you position your arms correctly, it’ll be a lot easier for you to work on the Wheel.

-There’s no real benefit in applying too much force other than just tiring yourself quickly.
+There’s no real benefit to applying too much force other than just tiring yourself quickly.
 So always focus on the position of your arms and hands to apply the right amount of pressure with your upper body to center and form the Clay more easily.

 Mistake #5: Pressing Too Hard On Your Clay